Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 May you pause here like all the other pilgrims of yore and now, and know that you have completed your pilgrimage on the Camino Inglés and you truly have no destination at the moment because you have arrived!

-* As I read and write my update, four years after I first wrote this story, tears come to my eyes.
+* As I read and write my update, years after I first wrote this story, tears come to my eyes.
 Dearest Rob is all but incapacitated now from his Parkinson’s.
-I am so very proud to have been part of this Camino with him, to give him the independence and joy of this, his final Camino!
+I am so very proud to have been part of this Camino with him, to give him the independence and joy of this, his final Camino

 May we all be eternally grateful for our health, and thank the One who has given us the Grace to enjoy it!